-In this section, I will demonstrate how to use these ways to back up VMware Workstation VMs as an example.
+In this section, I will demonstrate how to use these ways to backup VMware Workstation VMs.

 1. Launch VMware Workstation, move the cursor to the name of the VM you want to backup.
 There will be a box showing the folder path where the virtual disk files and configuration files of this system are stored.

 2. Come to the folder, and then copy all files or the whole folder to the destination location where you want to store the backup.

 👉Method 2: Export virtual machine to OVF template